 I am interested in computer architecture, systems, and applied data mining.

 My Ph.D. work has focused on improving the resource efficiency of large-scale datacenters.

 Since traditional scaling techniques, e.g., using commodity computing or relying on Dennard's scaling are reaching the point of diminishing returns,

 we must focus on using existing systems more efficiently.

-Specifically, during my PhD I have designed and built practical and scalable scheduling systems that are both QoS-aware and resource-efficient.
+Specifically, during my Ph.D.
+I have designed and built practical and scalable scheduling systems that improve system utilization,

 My approach relies on three main insights: first, resource management systems must account for the interactions between software and hardware architectures.
 Second, a user should only have to provide a high-level declarative description of application requirements, not how they should be achieved using low-level resources.
 Third, the system must quickly learn the preferences of an application with respect to resources.
 Unfortunately, obtaining this information through profiling is too expensive.
 To make the system practical, I have leveraged efficient data mining techniques that take advantage of existing system knowledge to quickly make high quality scheduling decisions.